-§ 358.7 (f) (2) A transmission provider must post a notice on its Internet Web site of any transfer of a transmission function employee to a position as a marketing function employee, or any transfer of a marketing function employee to a position as a transmission function employee.
-The information posted under this section must remain on its Internet Web site for 90 days.
-No such job transfer may be used as a means to circumvent any provision of this part...
+(2) A transmission provider must post a notice on its Internet website of any transfer of a transmission function employee to a position as a marketing function employee, or any transfer of a marketing function employee to a position as a transmission function employee.
+The information posted under this section must remain on its Internet website for 90 days.
+No such job transfer may be used as a means to circumvent any provision of this part.
+The information to be posted must include: